 • • •

 Ace has had the opportunity to stand up against bullying they have received with their classmates more than once this year.
-They have handled with it with grace and patience.
+They have handled it with grace and patience.
 They have had the opportunity to educate both classmates and staff on the LGBTQ+ community and Ace’s identity.
 As parents, we have also had to have the conversation that some people, no matter what you say to them, will not agree with you and your choices.
-Those are people you just have to let go – it’s a difficult thing to do but it needs to be done.
+Those are people you just have to let go of – it’s a difficult thing to do but it needs to be done.

 The other huge fear I had was what is my church going to say – yes this is totally my own fear (I discussed that more in my previous blog).
 Well, I am so happy to report that our church leadership has been amazing.
-No one has said it’s wrong, no one has said we need to “pray for them (that’s code in Christian-ese)”.
+No one has said it’s wrong, and no one has said we need to “pray for them (that’s code in Christian-ese)”.
 They love us and our kids and that means the world to us.
-Ace & I stepped through the doors for the first time in a year on Easter Sunday to help with kids church.
+Ace & I stepped through the doors for the first time in a year on Easter Sunday to help with kids’ church.
 My child was called by their preferred name Ace and they did their best to use their proper pronouns.
 I am so thankful for that.